dmorrison/loop-development-kit-node/readme.md

 ### Examples

-These examples are currently private and only viewable by Olive employees.
+Bitbucket examples are currently private and only viewable by Olive employees.

-* [Basic Sensor Example](https://bitbucket.org/crosschx/sidekick-sensor-examplenode) - Recommend using as a starting point for new Sensors.
+* [Basic Sensor Example](https://github.com/open-olive/sidekick-sensor-examplenode) - Recommend using as a starting point for new Sensors.
 * [Filesystem Watch Sensor](https://bitbucket.org/crosschx/sidekick-sensor-watchfolder)

 ### Class